jo/couchmagick/README.md

 couchmagicks stream based implementation provides low memory footprint.

 ## Installation
-The installation of couchmagick is dead simple.
+The installation of Couchmagick is dead simple.

 Make sure you have `ImageMagick` installed, eg on Debian:
 `apt-get install imagemagick`

-Install couchmagick via npm:
+Install Couchmagick via npm:
 `npm install couchmagick -g`

 ## Commandline Client
-You can run couchmagick from the commandline:
+You can run Couchmagick from the commandline:
 ```shell
 couchmagick
 ```